mike-seger/sql-commander/README.md

 DB configuration.
 You can override this with your own in e.g. config/application.properties.

 Below are some example configurations, which should give you an idea,
-how to create a configuration for your database.
+how to create your own configuration.

 ### Postgres
 ```